lifebit-ai/phewas/docs/usage_and_parameters.md

 ## **Optional**

+- **--concat_vcfs** Combines input VCF files by concatenation (bcftools concat) - recommended for per-chromosome inputs.
+Default behaviour is `bcftools merge`. `--concat_vcfs` should be specified as a flag, with no input.

 - **--snps** File containing relevant SNPs to be tested in a `phewas` step.
 The file should contain no header and one SNP per row.
 The variant IDs should correspond to those found in VCF or .bim files.
 ```
 rs1002365